$25 Billion Market, One Company Grabbing the Biggest Share

 For the Security Team: Cloud SIEM and Posture Management

-Datadog's security play has matured from "also runs" to "worth considering."
-Cloud SIEM ingests logs from AWS CloudTrail, Azure Activity Logs, Okta, and dozens of other sources, applying 800+ detection rules for common attack patterns.
-The correlation between security events and operational data is the real differentiator: when a SIEM alert fires about unusual API access patterns, the security analyst can immediately see the corresponding APM traces, infrastructure metrics, and network flows, all tagged with the same identity and resource metadata.
+A year or two ago, Datadog's security features felt like an afterthought.
+Not anymore.
+Cloud SIEM now ingests logs from AWS CloudTrail, Azure Activity Logs, Okta, and dozens of other sources, with 800+ detection rules covering common attack patterns.
+Where it gets interesting is the crossover with operational data -- a SIEM alert about unusual API access patterns lands, and your security analyst can immediately pull up the corresponding APM traces, infrastructure metrics, network flows.
+All tagged with the same identity and resource metadata.
+No switching between Splunk and Grafana.
+It's all there.

-Cloud Security Management covers posture (CSPM) with roughly 500 compliance rules across CIS benchmarks, PCI-DSS, HIPAA, and SOC 2 frameworks.
-The dashboard surfaces misconfigured S3 buckets, overly permissive IAM roles, and unencrypted databases.
-During our testing, it flagged 23 misconfigurations across our AWS account -- 4 of which were genuine security risks we hadn't caught, including an S3 bucket with public read access that should have been private.
+Posture management (CSPM) comes with roughly 500 compliance rules spanning CIS benchmarks, PCI-DSS, HIPAA, and SOC 2.
+Standard stuff on paper, but it actually caught things for us.
+During testing it flagged 23 misconfigurations across our AWS account.
+Four of those were genuine security risks we hadn't noticed -- one was an S3 bucket with public read access that absolutely should have been private.
+Embarrassing?
+A little.
+Glad it got caught?
+Definitely.

 For the Developer: RUM, Synthetics, and CI Visibility

-Real User Monitoring captures frontend performance from your users' actual browsers and devices.
-Page load times, JavaScript errors, long tasks, Core Web Vitals scores -- all correlated with backend APM traces so you can follow a slow user experience from the browser down through the API call, through the service mesh, all the way to the database query.
-During our evaluation, RUM surfaced an issue where users in Southeast Asia were experiencing 3x slower page loads than North American users.
-The root cause was a CDN configuration that was routing Asian traffic through a European PoP before reaching our US-East origin.
-Without RUM providing geographic performance breakdowns alongside the APM data, we would not have identified the routing issue for weeks.
+Real User Monitoring captures what's happening in your users' actual browsers.
+Page load times, JavaScript errors, long tasks, Core Web Vitals -- and here's what makes it useful -- all of that is correlated with backend APM traces.
+You can follow a slow page load from the browser through the API call, through the service mesh, down to the database query that caused it.
+During our eval, RUM surfaced something we never would have found quickly on our own: users in Southeast Asia were experiencing 3x slower page loads than North American users.
+Turns out a CDN misconfiguration was routing Asian traffic through a European PoP before hitting our US-East origin.
+Weeks of mystery performance complaints, solved by one geographic breakdown dashboard.

-Synthetic Monitoring runs automated tests -- API checks and browser-based click-through tests -- from Datadog's global network of testing locations.
-We set up 15 API monitors checking critical endpoints every 60 seconds from 8 locations, plus 5 browser tests that simulated login, search, and checkout flows.
-The browser test recorder, which works as a Chrome extension, captures your clicks and interactions and converts them into repeatable tests.
-The setup was straightforward, though maintaining browser tests over time requires updating selectors whenever the frontend changes.
-These tests caught a certificate expiration issue 48 hours before it would have affected real users.
+Synthetics runs automated tests from Datadog's global network -- both API checks and browser click-through tests.
+We set up 15 API monitors hitting critical endpoints every 60 seconds from 8 locations, plus 5 browser tests simulating login, search, and checkout.
+A Chrome extension records your clicks and turns them into repeatable test scripts, which is nice for setup.
+Maintaining those browser tests is more work though -- selectors break whenever someone redesigns a page.
+Worth it in our case: the synthetic tests caught a certificate expiration 48 hours before it would've hit real users.

-CI Visibility, a newer product, instruments your CI/CD pipelines to show build times, test pass rates, flaky test detection, and pipeline bottleneck identification.
-We integrated it with our GitHub Actions workflows.
-The most useful insight: it identified three consistently flaky tests that were adding an average of four minutes to every CI run due to retries.
-Fixing those three tests recovered roughly 20 hours of CI compute time per month.
-The product is still maturing -- the test analytics could be deeper, and coverage reporting integration is limited -- but the flaky test detection alone paid for the setup time.
+CI Visibility is newer and still rough around some edges.
+It instruments your CI/CD pipelines -- build times, test pass rates, flaky test detection, bottleneck identification.
+We plugged it into our GitHub Actions workflows.
+Best find: three flaky tests adding an average of four minutes to every CI run because of retries.
+Fixing just those three recovered about 20 hours of compute time per month.
+Test analytics could go deeper, and coverage reporting integration is limited.
+But the flaky test detection alone?
+Probably worth the setup time, honestly.

 For the Platform Team: Integrations and Extensibility